Samuel-Ndienye/EAT/README.md

 * click on the link provided below to view the site.https://samuel-ndienye.github.io/LETUCE-EAT/
 ## Technologies Used
 ### HTML
-*Which was used to build structure of the pages.
+Used to build structure of the pages.
 ### CSS
-*Which was used to style pages including left side of the navigation bar.
+Used to style pages including left side of the navigation bar.
 ## Support and contact details
 If you run into any issues you can reach me through my email Samuel2003ngash@gmail.com or make a contribution to the code.
 ### License